openstack-archive/solum/doc/source/getting_started/index.rst

 Set up a Development Environment
 --------------------------------

-These instructions are for those who plan to contribute to Solum, or use features that are not yet in the latest release.
+These instructions are for those who want to contribute to Solum, or use features that are not yet in the latest release.

 1. Clone the Solum repo.
 Solum repository is available on the OpenStack Git server.